 In 1972, Jim sold Granite Hill to Joe & Lil Cornett of West Chester, Pennsylvania.
 The Cornett’s presided over the development of Granite Hill from an active farm with a campground on the property to a full-fledged camping resort.
 They added a swimming pool their first full season and founded the Gettysburg Bluegrass Festival in 1979.
 In 1980, the Cornetts opened the Granite Hill Waterslide, which was replaced in 1997 with Granite Hill Adventure Golf.
 Along the way, many improvements to the facility were undertaken, both large and small.
 In 2002, at the time of the sale of Granite Hill to their daughter and son-in-law Cyndie Cornett Winkelmann and Rich Winkelmann , Granite Hill’s 150 acres were home to 300 sites and a internationally acclaimed bluegrass festival that had been running for over twenty years.

 Rich and Cyndie were excited to make their own mark in the history of Granite Hill and did so by implementing a computerized reservation system and embarking on a multi-phase infrastructure improvement project in 2003.
 In 2005 they started the Gettysburg County Day Camp.
 2008 saw the opening of the Granite Hill Bed & Breakfast in the old brick farmhouse.
-In 2010, Granite Hill will now offer WiFi to their camping and bed & breakfast guests and will celebrate hosting the 60th Gettysburg Bluegrass Festival!
+In 2010, Granite Hill offered WiFi to their camping and bed & breakfast guests for the first time.
+In 2016 camping pets saw the opening of Ivy’s Pet Paradise a dog park located by the Adventure Golf course.

 The years to come are sure to witness more improvements as Granite Hill continues to make history and memories for both owners and guests alike.
 And, by the way, they still farm on a portion of the property, just like every owner since the 1730’s.

 Your hosts at Granite Hill Camping Resort are Cyndie and Rich Winkelmann.
 Cyndie and Rich are both Gettysburg natives, having been raised in town and matriculated through the local school system.
 Cyndie attended Franklin & Marshall College where she majored in Accounting and minored Art.
 Rich attended Swarthmore College and Gettysburg College where he majored in Environmental Science.
-Prior to purchasing Granite Hill in 2002 Cyndie worked as a Certified Public Accountant in Lancaster, Philadelphia, and Harrisburg.
+Prior to purchasing Granite Hill in 2002 Cyndie worked as an accoutant in Lancaster, Philadelphia, and Harrisburg.
 Rich was an Information Technology Specialist for the United States Department of Agriculture in Harrisburg.
 While they rely heavily on their management team for daily operations, Cyndie and Rich are both actively involved in the running of Granite Hill.
 Cyndie oversees the Administrative side of the business while Rich is responsible for Operations & Maintenance.
-Rich is also the promoter of the Gettysburg Bluegrass Festival.
+Rich and Cyndie are also the promoters of the Gettysburg Bluegrass Festival.

-Maintaining an active lifestyle continues to be a priority for Cyndie and Rich, who were both college athletes.
-Cyndie continues to be an avid runner and is a veteran of 11 marathons.
-Most recently, she completed her second Boston Marathon as a fundraiser for the Lance Armstrong Foundation.
-After many successful years as a marathoner, she has now begun to focus on triathalons, which allows her to spend time on the bike with her husband.
+Maintaining an active lifestyle continues to be a priority for Cyndie and Rich.
+Cyndie continues to be an avid runner and is a veteran of 19 marathons.
+Most recently, she completed her 5th Boston Marathon in April 2019.
 Cycling is Rich’s passion and he can often be found on his mountain bike in the Michaux State Forest, which is only a few miles from the park.
-When not riding or racing his bike, Rich promotes one of the longest running mountain bike race series on the East Coast.
-In the off-season look for Rich on skis anywhere there is snow, but you’ll often find him at the local ski hill were he works with the junior development program.
+When not riding or racing his bike, Rich promotes one of the longest running mountain bike race series on the East Coast, the Michaux Endurance series.

 Cyndie and Rich live in Gettysburg with their two daughters.